 Our Philadelphia Brain Injury Attorney Represents Complex Lawsuits

 You and your loved ones need to turn to a Philadelphia brain injury attorney who believes strongly in social justice and championing those who are injured due to negligence.
 Adam E. Grutzmacher has been personally litigating personal injury cases since 2005.
-His extensive trial experience allows him to take on complex cases and represent people with catastrophic personal injury grievances.
-He forms a close relationship with his clients to better understand their needs and to serve their best interests.
-His strategy always involves building strong, specific and detail case plans that have the best possible chance at a favorable outcome.
+His extensive trial experience allows him to take on complex cases and represent people with catastrophic personal injury claims.
+He forms a close relationship with his clients to better understand their needs and serve their best interests.
+His strategy always involves building strong, specific and detailed case plans that have the best possible chance at receiving a favorable outcome.

 What Are Common Causes of Traumatic Brain Injury?

-- Sports-related injuries – an errant baseball bat swing.
+- Sports-related injuries – An errant baseball bat swing.
 A tackle gone wrong.
 Playing hockey without a helmet.
-There are numerous ways sports can lead to injuries.
+There are numerous ways sports can lead to significant head injuries.

 Also, according to the Mayo Clinic, those most at risk of a TBI tend to be:

 - Children (especially newborns up to age four).

 What Are Common Symptoms and Effects of a Traumatic Brain Injury?